The role of antenuptial contracts in South Africa – What do you need to know before getting married?

 TIP: Focus on getting someone neutral to assist in mediating your matter.
 Organisations like FAMSA and FAMAC can be of assistance.
 Google them.

-The Mthatha Children’s Court should be approached if it is the closest Children’s Court to you.
-You need to verify with the Mthatha Children’s Court that you fall under their area of jurisdiction.
+The Uitenhage Children’s Court should be approached if it is the closest Children’s Court to you.
+You need to verify with the Uitenhage Children’s Court that you fall under their area of jurisdiction.
 If not, they would direct you to which Children’s Court is applicable to you.

 In this form, you will provide all your particulars and that of the child or children and the other parent.
 The sections in the form are as follows: